-From Kenai Fjords National Park to the Blue Ridge Parkway, from Rocky Mountain National Park to the Cumberland Island National Seashore, public lands across the United States are in need of a little TLC.
 SCA’s National Crews offer you a chance to visit places you’ve never seen before, camping with your crew members in the ﬁeld to enjoy nature at its best.
 You’ll be building trails, conserving vital habitats, and protecting natural resources for future generations.
-National Crews will also set you on the path to other SCA opportunities, like Trail Corps and Conservation Internships.
+National Crews will also set you on the path to other SCA opportunities, like Conservation Internships and team-based Corps positions.

-- Crews serve in the ﬁeld for 3 to 5 weeks in the summer
+- Serve 2 to 5 weeks in the summer

-- Each crew is supervised by two experienced adult leaders
+- Are supervised by two experienced adult leaders

-- Members live in tents on site and cook their own meals
+- Live in tents** on site and cook their own meals

 - Learn about local wildlife and help to preserve vital habitats